ako/CsvServices/readme.md

     * Importer will automatically detect delimiter: , or ;
     * Exporter can be configured what delimiter to use
+    * Upgrade to Mendix 7.23.3 and Mendix 8
+    * Added gradle build script
+    * During import ignore csv columns which cannot be mapped

  [1]: docs/csv-import-mf-action.png
  [2]: docs/csv-import-mf-action-usage.png